top of page

 How long do sessions last?

-How often do I attend sessions?
+How often are sessions?

 It’s best to keep the momentum going so meeting once weekly at the same time and day will help you and your counsellor make progress.
 It really helps if you have your diary to hand at the beginning to allow you and your counsellor to arrange a series of sessions.
 At this stage you can factor in things like holidays.